morinlab/lymphopedia/papers/gomezUltraDeepSequencingReveals2023.md

 sankey-beta
 This study, New Tier 1, 2
 New Tier 1, PMBL Tier 1, 2
-This study, New Tier 2, 5
+This study, New Tier 2, 9
-New Tier 2, PMBL Tier 2, 5
+New Tier 2, PMBL Tier 2, 9
+This study, New Tier 3, 0
+New Tier 3, PMBL Tier 3, 0
-All other PMBL studies, PMBL Tier 1, 74
+All other PMBL studies, PMBL Tier 1, 44
-All other PMBL studies, PMBL Tier 2, 77
+All other PMBL studies, PMBL Tier 2, 103
+All other PMBL studies, PMBL Tier 3, 0
 ```

 ## Novel genes reported in this study